-Samsung isn’t a stranger to Chrome OS, but its new iteration is easily one of its most premium offerings to date.
-The 2020 Samsung Galaxy Chromebook offers a gorgeous design (especially in the Fiesta Red variant), and features a 4K AMOLED panel with a 16:9 ratio.
-It even comes with Ambient EQ technology to automatically adjust brightness and color temperature levels based on ambient light.
+Samsung isn’t a stranger to Chrome OS, and its latest Galaxy Chromebook is one of the smartest refreshes yet.
+The 2021 Samsung Galaxy Chromebook is still gorgeous to look at (especially in the Fiesta Red variant), and features a Full HD AMOLED panel with a 16:9 ratio.
 Other features include a built-in stylus, Wi-Fi 6 support, dual-cameras, and a 10th generation Intel processor.

-Basically, the Samsung Galaxy Chromebook feels a lot like a Pixelbook rival, and it has a high price to match.
+Basically, the Samsung Galaxy Chromebook feels a lot like a Pixelbook rival, and it’s now priced to win.

 2. Asus Flip C436

 This year’s Asus Chromebook Flip C436 is a great contender when it comes to new Chromebooks.
 The Flip features the same 360-degree hinge design seen in prior Flip models.
 This allows you to use it in a number of ways, such as tablet mode, tent mode, and traditional laptop mode.
 The Asus Chromebook Flip C436 is quite a looker, featuring a 14-inch “frameless NanoEdge touch display” for maximum screen size on a small frame.
 The body is made of magnesium alloy and weighs only 2.4 pounds.

 Other laptops: The best cheap laptops you can buy